hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 [f0, 240] ff ff ff ff ff ff ff ff - ff ff ff ff 15 91 f3 9f     |  ............k
 ```

 ## Getting/Setting ONU GPON LOID
-This setting must be changed with the **scfg.txt**, in the key `CHAR-ARRAY CFG_ID_LOID`.
+This setting must be changed in `scfg.txt`, using the key `CHAR-ARRAY CFG_ID_LOID`.
-For add Loid username we add the following line to `/userdata/scfg.txt`
+To modify LOID username we add the following line to `/userdata/scfg.txt`:
 ```
 CHAR-ARRAY CFG_ID_LOID = { 0xXX,0xXX,0xXX,0xXX, 0xXX,0xXX,0xXX,0xXX, 0xXX,0xXX,0xXX,0xXX, 0xXX,0xXX,0xXX,0xXX, 0xXX,0xXX,0xXX,0xXX, 0xXX,0xXX,0xXX,0xXX };
 ```

-For example, if the Loid is like `0123456`:
+For example, if the LOID is like `0123456`:
 ```
 CHAR-ARRAY CFG_ID_LOID = { 0x30,0x31,0x32,0x33, 0x34,0x35,0x36,0x00, 0x00,0x00,0x00,0x00, 0x00,0x00,0x00,0x00, 0x00,0x00,0x00,0x00, 0x00,0x00,0x00,0x00 };
 ```

 ## Getting/Setting ONU GPON LOID password
-This setting must be changed with the `misc` binary and the `pon_passwd set 0123456789"` command.
+This setting must be changed with the `misc` CLI option and the `pon_passwd set <password>` command.
-For example, if the Loid password is like `0123456789`:
+For example, if the LOID password is like `0123456789`:
 ```
 #ONT/system/misc> pon_passwd set 0123456789
 ```

-The get command can also be used to retrieve the configured Loid password.
+The `get` option can also be used to retrieve the configured LOID password:
 ```
 #ONT/system/misc> pon_passwd get
 eqsn: 01234567890000000000
 ```

 ## Getting/Setting OMCI hardware version (ME 256)
-This setting must be changed with the `misc` binary and the `eqvid set abc123"` command.
+This setting must be changed with the `misc` CLI option and the `eqvid set "<hwver>"` command.
 For example, if the hardware version is like `abc123`:
 ```
 #ONT/system/misc> eqvid set "abc123"
 ```

-The get command can also be used to retrieve the configured hardware version.
+The `get` option can also be used to retrieve the configured hardware version.
 ```
 #ONT/system/misc> eqvid get
 eqvid: abc123
 ```

 ## Getting/Setting OMCI vendor ID (ME 256)
-This setting must be changed with the `misc` binary and the `vendor set GPON"` command.
+This setting must be changed with the `misc` CLI option and the `vendor set "<vendor>"` command.
-For example, if the Vendor is like `GPON`:
+For example, if the vendor is like `GPON`:
 ```
 #ONT/system/misc> vendor set "GPON"
 ```

-The get command can also be used to retrieve the configured PON S/N Vendor field.
+The `get` option can also be used to retrieve the configured PON S/N vendor field:
 ```
 #ONT/system/misc> vendor get
 vendor: GPON
 ```

-In this ONT, the MIB OntG Vendor can be set to a value different from the S/N Vendor value.
+In this ONT, the MIB OntG Vendor can be set to a value different from the S/N vendor value:
-example,
 ```
 #ONT/system/misc> eqsn get
 eqsn: GPONabcd1234